Music Therapy For Dementia and Alzheimer's

 Caregivers use music therapy as one of their tools to comfort and care for those with dementia.
 At The Alzheimer's Store, we are continually adding the best Alzheimer's products which will help the patient.
 Our Music Player is a simple to use, old fashioned looking in style, music box.
 It is preloaded with 40 hits of yesteryear, and is capable of downloading songs from the internet, including verses from the Bible.
 At facilities, professional caregivers working with music for Alzheimer's patients love our selection of CDs as they are created by music therapy professionals.
 We also offer a one button radio with no dials.

 Moving to the music is a great aerobic activity and using music as therapy is known to increase brain and motor skills.
 Therapists who add exercise and dance movements to music say it becomes a favorite activity.
-Tapping a foot, humming a song or dancing to the rhythm of a melody are all good examples of how music can affect one's mood.
+Tapping a foot, humming a tune or dancing to the rhythm of a melody are all good examples of how music can affect one's mood.

-Music therapy for dementia patients is very effective when combined with faith.
-Some of our earliest memories are attending religious based ceremonies which were combined with music.
-We have many selections that include gospel, Christmas themes, and plain old fashioned sing-alongs.
+For dementia patients, music is very effective when combined with faith.
+Some of our earliest memories are attending religious based ceremonies which were combined with song.
+We have many CD selections that include gospel, Christmas themes, and plain old fashioned sing-alongs.

 As caregivers, we are always looking for ways to connect with the one being cared for.
 Music is one of those ways that can combine motor skills, brain activity, memories and verbalization, all in one.